Veneer Versus Solid Wood Furniture: Myths, Mistakes and Misconceptions

 v.
 Environmentally friendly

-The use of wood veneer over solid wood helps conserve natural resources; much more of it can be made from a single tree than its solid counterpart.
+The use of wood veneer over solid wood helps conserve natural resources - much more of it can be made from a single tree than its solid counterpart.

 This is important as hardwoods such as oak and maple are extremely slow growing.
 And exotic woods such as rosewood and mahogany only grow in a relatively few areas.